helrond/clbsj.org/_event_series/why-black-religion-matters.md

     description: 'See bio at <https://clbsj.org/about/leadership/amy-dalton/>'
 ---

-In honor of "Black August," CLBSJ is embarking on a deep dive into the transformative and revolutionary aspects of Black religion.
-We will convene each Tuesday during August at at 4:30 Pacific Time / 7:30 Eastern Time via Zoom to explore the theme: "Why Black Religion Matters: remembering and centering Black/Africana contributions to our scriptural traditions."
-This series is co-sponsored by the Community of Living Traditions.
+In 2021, CLBSJ began participating in the "Black August" tradition.
+For five Tuesday evenings in August, we took a deep dive into the transformative and revolutionary aspects of Black religion, asking "Why Black Religion Matters."
+This innautural series was co-sponsored by the Community of Living Traditions.

+This August, we will again convene weekly during August via Zoom to explore the resonance between our scriptural traditions and the call of Black August.
+This year's series will focus in on the roots of Black August in the political prisoner solidarity movement, the movement to abolish the prison-industrial complex.

+See below for the archives from last year, and check back on this page for updates on the 2022 series!

+## What is Black August?

 “Black August” is a pan-African and internationalist tradition that recognizes the month of August as a living testament of the depth of commitment to transformation and liberation within Black communities around the world.
 From the beginning of the Haitian Revolution to the Nat Turner Rebellion; from the Fugitive Slave Law Convention and the foundation of the Underground Railroad to the March on Washington; from the uprising in Watts (1965) to the Uprising in Ferguson (2014); from the births of Marcus Garvey, Russell Maroon Shoatz, and Fred Hampton to the deaths of Emmett Till, W.E.B du Bois and Michael Brown — August bursts at the seams with histories of Black resistance.
 Because of this, organizers have claimed it as a month to deepen understanding of and commitment to the practices that lead us to liberation.
 CLBSJ is honored to unite with this tradition.

-See links below for the speaker lineup!